-H.454 - An act relating to transforming Vermont's education governance, quality, and finance systems his bill would make numerous changes to Vermont's statewide education system and education funding system.
-It would create a School District Redistricting Task Force, a School District Voting Ward Working Group, require a review of the State Board of Education's rules, implement the State Aid for School Construction Program and Advisory Board, and require the Agency of Education (AOE) to draft a three-year Special Education Strategic Plan.
-It would also implement a transition of tuition eligibility and amend statute to recalculate the amount of tuition that can be paid to a receiving school.
+Act 73 (H.454) - An act relating to transforming Vermont's education governance, quality, and finance systems his act makes numerous changes to Vermont's statewide education system and education funding system.
+It creates a School District Redistricting Task Force, a School District Voting Ward Working Group, requires a review of the State Board of Education's rules, implements the State Aid for School Construction Program and Advisory Board, and requires the Agency of Education (AOE) to draft a three-year Special Education Strategic Plan.
+It also initiates a transition of tuition eligibility and amends statute to recalculate the amount of tuition that can be paid to a receiving school.

-Report of the Committee of Conference^{1,i,ii}
+As enacted^{1,i,ii}